Admissions & Fees

 Portfolio Assessment Process and Credit Granting

-Prior learning will be assessed by qualified specialists; approved by the relevant department/program, who have expertise in the area to be assessed.
+Prior learning will be assessed by qualified specialists who have expertise in the area to be assessed.

 How To Apply